GaloisInc/crucible/crux-llvm/README.md

 # Prerequisites

-Before running `crucible-c`, you'll need to install the following
+Before running `crux-llvm`, you'll need to install the following
 software:

 * The Stack build tool for Haskell: